-Member of Audit, Risk and Compliance Committee; Member of Remuneration and Compensation Committee; and Chairman of the Technology and Innovation Committee.
+Member of audit, risk and compliance committee; Member of remuneration and compensation committee; and Chairman of the innovation and technology committee.

-Company Secretary
+Company secretary

-The Company Secretary is Mr Stephen Bardwell.
-Mr Bardwell has been Company Secretary since October 2002.
-He has had over 26 years in senior commercial roles, and joined the Company as Group Financial Controller in 1989, actively participating in the expansion and development of Salmat in both Australia and Asia.
+The company secretary is Mr Stephen Bardwell.
+Mr Bardwell has been company secretary since October 2002.
+He has had over 26 years in senior commercial roles, and joined the company as group financial controller in 1989, actively participating in the expansion and development of Salmat in both Australia and Asia.